 APT2 is a popular tool set for automated penetration testing.
 It performs NMap scanning and can import the scanning results from other tools including Nexpose, Nessus, and NMap.
 APT2 uses the processed results to launch exploit and enumeration modules according to the enumerated service information and configurable Safe Level.

 APT2 stores all received module results on a local host and adds them to the general knowledge base.
 Users can access APT2’s knowledge base from within the application and use it to see the results received from an exploit module.

 One of the main advantages of APT2 is that it’s highly flexible and, thanks to the configurability of the Safe Level, enables granular control over its behavior.
-This tool is easy to use and has detailed documentation, although updates aren’t frequent: the last update was released in March 2018.
+This tool is easy to use and has detailed documentation, although updates aren’t frequent.

 BruteXSS is a powerful and fast cross-site scripting brute-forcer.
 It’s used for brute forcing parameters.
 BruteXSS can inject multiple payloads from a specified wordlist to specified parameters and scan these parameters to see if any are prone to the XSS vulnerability.